Sparklers-The-Makers/blog/_posts/2019-07-28-realtime-gps-tracker-with-raspberry-pi.md

 pubnub.subscribe().channels(pnChannel).execute()

 while True:
     port="/dev/ttyAMA0"
     ser=serial.Serial(port, baudrate=9600, timeout=0.5)
     dataout = pynmea2.NMEAStreamReader()
     newdata=ser.readline()

     if newdata[0:6] == "$GPRMC":
         newmsg=pynmea2.parse(newdata)
         lat=newmsg.latitude
         lng=newmsg.longitude
         try:
             envelope = pubnub.publish().channel(pnChannel).message({
             'lat':lat,
             'lng':lng
             }).sync()
             print("publish timetoken: %d" % envelope.result.timetoken)
         except PubNubException as e:
             handle_exception(e)
 ```
 So here again you need to write the publish key and subscribe key.
 And also note we have used the channel name "raspi-tracker" here as we have used in the javascript code.

-Now if we run this python code in Raspberry Pi, you will immediately see that the marker in the map will point to your current location.
+Now if we run this python code on Raspberry Pi, you will immediately see that the marker on the map will point to your current location.

 And as you will move the device in different locations, the marker will also move and also will draw the path.
-Now after I had a small walk with this device, this is how the map is looking like:
+Now, after I had a short walk with this device, this is how the map is looking like:

 <figure class="align-center">
   <a href="#"><img src="{{ site.url }}{{ site.baseurl }}/img/tracker/map_local2.gif" alt="" width="480" height="360"></a>
   <figcaption><center>Realtime Testing</center></figcaption>
 </figure>

-So as you can see our live GPS tracking device and the webpage is ready.
+So as you can see, our live GPS tracking device and the webpage is ready.
 Now you can host this webpage in any webserver if you want to access this page from anywhere in the world.
-But if you don't host it in any server, still it will work just by opening the html file in any browser.
+But if you don't host it in any server, still it will work just by opening the HTML file in any browser.